wireapp/wire-server/docs/src/developer/reference/oauth.md

 ### Supported OAuth flow

-`wire-server` currently only supports the [authorization code flow](https://www.rfc-editor.org/rfc/rfc6749#section-4.1) which is optimized for confidential clients such as Outlook Calendar Extension.
+`wire-server` currently only supports the [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](https://www.rfc-editor.org/rfc/rfc7636) which is optimized for public clients such as Outlook Calendar Extension.

 ```{image} oauth.svg
 ```